terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 In this post, I will guide you through the steps needed to design your database schema using TerminusDB 4.0 Console and its model builder.

-Having your data in the right format makes it easier to analyze the data properly but you can model your data in more than one way, this is a reality for all the databases, so how to get the right decision?
+Having your data in the right format makes it easier to analyze the data properly but you can model your data in more than one way.
+This is a reality for all the databases, so how to make the right decision?

 The model builder is a tool that lets you visualize and edit your database schema.
 It is very useful for designing and understanding complex data models.
-I’ll show you as things can be simple at the start, but they can become complex in no time.
+I’ll show you how you can start from a simple model and build out something more complex in no time.

 if you have never used TerminusDB before, this article includes everything you need to get started with TerminusDB.
 [My First TerminusDB Graph Visualisation — Bike Share Data](https://terminusdb.com/blog/2020/09/01/my-first-terminusdb-3-0-graph-bike-share-data/).